lucyinthesky2111/the-one-with-all-the-questions/docs/TESTING.md

 ## Unresolved

-* JS Hint returns warnings that function declarations should not be placed in blocks.
-Use a function expression or move the statement to the top of the outer function.
-Whilst I appreciate that my current JS code may be not be optimal, it functions well enough for a MVP and therefore, due to time constraints, the warnings have not been rectified at this stage.
+* JS Hint returns warnings that "function declarations should not be placed in blocks.
+Use a function expression or move the statement to the top of the outer function."
+Whilst I appreciate that my current JS code may not be optimal, it functions well enough for a MVP and therefore, due to time constraints, the warnings have not been rectified at this stage.

 * Lighthouse recommends rectifying the largest contentful paint and serving images in next-gen formats to improve mobile performance on lower scoring pages.
 This recommendation was not acted upon at this time as current performance is still acceptable, especially for an MVP, but this could be looked into in the future, especially if the site expands with additional content.